 Engineer in a green shirt and myself started fixing the chair.

-Pala and grandmother excited and happy while am sited besides them.
+Pala and grandmother excited and happy while I sit beside them.

 Hope for Pala.

-The physiotherapist said “Pala can possibly walk if attended too by a physiotherapist since she is still young because the muscle are still flexible though they are stiff especially of the lower limbs”.
+The physiotherapist said “Pala can possibly walk if attended to by a physiotherapist since she is still young because her muscles are still flexible though they are stiff especially of the lower limbs”.

 I am not sure our paths will ever cross again but I’m certain her story will touch many.
 If anything, it gives some perspective to our own lives.
 I’ve been fortunate to spend over two months this past year in Uganda and it has changed every little thing about my life.
 So, so, so grateful; I will never take anything for granted.
 We are blessed to live where we do!

 April 17, 2017 – From a Ugandan friend.
 On Sabbath I visited Racheal and her relatives just as we had arranged.
 She is generally doing well and very proud of her life this time.
 I thought my biggest challenge would be language barrier but I realized both of us knew some Rutoro which acted as our medium of exchange.
 Where we could not understand each other Pr Eliphaz was there to interpret for us.
 I decided to go with a student who was familiar with the area and we set off early morning to attend church service at Sara-Kiyombya SDA a newly established church deep in the Bamba community like 5-7 Kms off Bundibugyo-Fortportal road Branching at Bubukwanga prison.
 This is where we would meet the pastor.